Lorex Security Camera Cost and Pricing

 Wi-Fi Cameras

-The downside?
-Well, you might need to pay for a cloud subscription to extend your cloud access.
-Lorex offers free cloud storage, but for only seven days.
-That means you can store each clip for up to seven days before it gets removed permanently.
-Fortunately, a cloud subscription is really cheap.
-Lorex offers several options depending on the camera model, but we saw plans as low as $2.99 per month for 30 days of cloud storage.
+For cloud storage, Lorex’s free plan lets you store each clip for up to seven days before it is permanently removed.
+Lorex also offers several subscription options depending on the camera model, but we saw plans as low as $2.99 per month for 30 days of cloud storage.

 Wi-Fi cameras from Lorex are closely similar to the cameras we see from brands like Ring, Nest Cam, and Arlo.
 You can read our Ring camera review for an overview.
 Wi-Fi cameras are more flexible because you can manage them individually, unlike DVR- or NVR-connected cameras that are managed as a group.
 We think it’s best for homes that need less than five cameras, though.
 Wi-Fi cameras connect to your router individually, so having more than five might overcrowd your network.